The Master of Advanced Study (M.A.S.) in Global Affairs is a one-year program for mid-career professionals.

 In reviewing applications the committee looks for evidence of excellent academic aptitude and strength in the subjects matter that we offer, e.g., economics, politics, etc.

 For more information on admissions, please contact our Admissions Office.

-Students in the mid-career program are not eligible for financial aid from the Jackson Institute.
+Students in the mid-career program are not eligible for financial aid from the Jackson School.
 For information on student loans, please contact the Graduate School of Arts and Sciences Financial Aid office.

 Prospective M.A.S. students are welcome to visit the program or to speak with a Jackson staff member.
 We hold information sessions several times in the fall of each year.